Traces in monoidal derivators, and homotopy colimits: Conventions and preliminaries

 One consequence of the axioms we shall often have occasion to refer to is the following result on (op)fibrations: \begin{lem} Given a derivator $\D$ of type $\mathbf{Dia}$ and given a pullback square

 in $\mathbf{Dia}$ with either $u$ a fibration or $x$ an opfibration, the canonical ``Beck-Chevalley'' transformation

-is invertible. \end{lem} For a proof see~\cite[\nopp 1.30]{groth_pt_stable_derivator} or \cite[\nopp 2.7]{heller-homotopytheories}.
+is invertible. \end{lem} For a proof see~\cite[1.30]{groth_pt_stable_derivator} or \cite[2.7]{heller-homotopytheories}.

 By a \emph{monoidal category} we always mean a symmetric unitary monoidal category. \emph{Monoidal functors} between monoidal categories are functors which preserve the monoidal structure up to (coherent) natural isomorphisms; in the literature, these are sometimes called \emph{strong} monoidal functors. \emph{Monoidal transformations} are natural transformations preserving the monoidal structure in an obvious way.
 We thus arrive at the 2-category of monoidal categories $\mathbf{MonCAT}$.
 The monoidal product is always denoted by $\otimes$ and the unit by $\one$.
 If internal hom functors exist, we arrive at its closed variant $\mathbf{ClMonCAT}$.
 (Notice that functors between closed categories are not required to be closed.
 In other words, $\mathbf{ClMonCAT}$ is a \emph{full} sub-2-category of $\mathbf{MonCAT}$.)
-The internal hom functor is always denoted by $[\cdot,\cdot]$. \begin{dfi} A \emph{(closed) monoidal prederivator} (of type $\mathbf{Dia}$) is a prederivator with a factorization
+The internal hom functor is always denoted by $[\plho,\plho]$.